 We finished our first afternoon at the small, but very beautiful St. Stephen’s Green city park where the kids blew off some steam at one of the best playgrounds in Dublin.

-It had been a while since we subjected the kids to some culture, so we walked to the Irish Museum of Modern Art.
+It had been a while since we added a cultural stop, so we walked to the Irish Museum of Modern Art.

-In the afternoon, we arranged for 4 hours of babysitting though Holiday Sitters.
-With our newfound freedom, we enjoyed a popular inner-city hike to the Poolbeg Lighthouse – it’s so liberating to walk at an adults pace for a change!
+In the afternoon, we arranged for four hours of babysitting.
+With our newfound freedom, we enjoyed a popular inner-city hike to the Poolbeg Lighthouse.
+It’s so liberating to walk at an adults pace for a change!

 We arrived in Dublin by rental car, but we actually just dropped it off at the airport, so we didn’t need to drive around Dublin.

-If you plan to have your own child seats on your trip, it’s super-easy to just hop into an Uber at the Dublin Airport and get to your accommodation.
+If you plan to have your own child seats on your trip, it’s easy to take a taxi or rideshare from Dublin Airport to your accommodation.

 For more thoughts on bringing car seats, read our Traveling with Car Seats post.